neuropsychology/NeuroKit/studies/complexity_structure/README.md

 ## Discussion

-As the span and application of complexity science grows, a systematic approach to compare their “performance” becomes necessary to reinforcethe clarity and structure of the field.
+As the span and application of complexity science grows, a systematic approach to compare their “performance” becomes necessary to reinforce the clarity and structure of the field.
 The term *performance* is here to be understood in a relative sense, as any such endeavor faces the “hard problem” of complexity science: various objective properties of signals (e.g., short-term vs. long-term variability, auto-correlation, information, randomness, Namdari & Li, 2019; Xiong et al., 2017) participate in forming together over-arching concepts such as “complex” and “chaotic”.
 Indices that are sensitive to some of these objective properties are thus conceptually linked through these over-arching framework.
 However, it remains unclear how these high-level concepts transfer back, in a top-down fashion, into a combination of lower-level features.
 As such, it is conceptually complicated to benchmark complexity measures against “objectively” complex vs. non-complex signals.
 In other words, we know that different objective signal characteristics can contribute to the “complexity” of a signal, but there is not a one-to-one correspondence between the latter and the former.

 To circumvent the aforementioned consideration, we adopted a paradigm where we generated different types of signals to which we systematically